lmullen/jsr/_source/about/policies-and-submissions.markdown

 ### JSR Style

-All manuscripts should follow the *Chicago Manual of Style*.
+All manuscripts must follow the *Chicago Manual of Style*.

 ## Book Review Guidelines